yyberi/fmi-open-pv-forecast/readme.md

 2. Run function combined_processing_of_data() inside file main.py.
 This function will execute by default if main.py is not modified.

 3. Open generated plot from folder "output".
-By default the plot is saved into output folder inside the program directory.
+By default, the plot is saved into output folder inside the program directory.
 File names follow the structure "output/installation_name-rundate runtime_utc.png".

 ## Reading the plot